Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 NOTE: The timestamp for *e<sub>r</sub>* must be within [*e<sub>t</sub>* , *e<sub>t</sub>* + *e<sub>m</sub>*).

+#### Closing Epoch Responsibilities

+[CVVs](#committee-voting-validators-cvvs) must perform closing epoch responsibilities to facilitate a successful transfer of consensus voting privileges to the next committee.

 ##### Signed Execution Result

 The sealed header of the last block produced while executing *e<sub>r</sub>*.
 The header's hash is signed by the node’s BLS12-381 private key.
 The signed execution result includes the sealed header and the signed hash of the sealed header.
 Peers verify signed execution results by taking the SHA-256 hash of the header and comparing it to the signature.

-#### Recovering from failed execution at *e*

-Byzantine nodes must not prevent the network from closing an epoch or a new committee from taking over consensus.
-If the (pending) current committee C fails to receive a quorum of signed execution results at *e* to start the epoch, then the certified block in the last DAG commit is used to start the epoch.
-The new committee C must use this leader certificate’s aggregate signatures to generate C<sub>n+1</sub> since the closing committee failed to propose this committee.
-Nodes must be penalized in the first round of the new epoch by slashing stake if they failed to attest the epoch boundary.
-The penalty must be applied in addition to the node’s other opening epoch responsibilities.
-The amount of stake to deduct from the validator’s staked balance will be determined through social governance.

-#### Closing Epoch Responsibilities

-[CVVs](#committee-voting-validators-cvvs) must perform closing epoch responsibilities to facilitate a successful transfer of consensus voting privileges to the next committee.

 ##### Executing the last output

 [CVVs](#committee-voting-validators-cvvs) reach consensus and commit rounds to a local DAG until a certain UNIX timestamp is reached (et).
 Once e<sub>t</sub> is reached, [CVVs](#committee-voting-validators-cvvs) have up to 60 seconds (or enough time to ensure execution attempt, even if extra rounds needed for commit) to commit a leader and execute the output from consensus.
-While executing the last output, [CVVs](#committee-voting-validators-cvvs) must update the consensus registry contract with committee’s updates using a system call to `concludeEpoch` on the consensus registry contract at 0x0111  The required committee updates are:
+While executing the last output, [CVVs](#committee-voting-validators-cvvs) must update the consensus registry contract with committee’s updates using a system call to `concludeEpoch` on the consensus registry contract at `0x07e17e17e17e17e17e17e17e17e17e17e17e17e1`.
+The required committee updates are:

 1. The current committee must become the previous committee.